Olympus E-PL8 vs Ricoh GR II

 Many modern cameras cannot only take still pictures, but also record videos.
 Both cameras under consideration are equipped with sensors that have a sufficiently high read-out speed for moving images, and both provide the same movie specifications (1080/30p).

 Apart from body and sensor, cameras can and do differ across a range of features.
 The E-PL8 and the GR II are similar in the sense that neither of the two has a viewfinder.
 The images are, thus, framed using live view on the rear LCD.
-That said, the GR II can be equipped with an optional viewfinder – the GV-1.
+However, optional viewfinders – the VF-4 for the E-PL8 and the GV-1 for the GR II – are available as accessories.
 The table below summarizes some of the other core capabilities of the Olympus E-PL8 and Ricoh GR II in connection with corresponding information for a sample of similar cameras.

 One differentiating feature between the two cameras concerns the touch sensitivity of the rear screen.
 The E-PL8 has a touchscreen, while the GR II has a conventional panel.
 Touch control can be particularly helpful, for example, for setting the focus point.The E-PL8 has an articulated LCD that can be turned to be front-facing.
 This characteristic will be appreciated by vloggers and photographers who are interested in snapping selfies.
 In contrast, the GR II does not have a selfie-screen.